 Who is this course for?

-This two day course provides introductory training in the approach of VIG is for professionals who work with parents and carers who are experiencing difficulties in communication with their children and wish to develop better relationships with them.
-VIG is also relevant to staff who work with children and young people in care settings, special education, for staff in higher education support, or staff working in specialist projects such as FDAC.
+Training in VIG is suitable for professionals who work with parents and carers who are experiencing difficulties in communication with their children and wish to develop better relationships with them.
+VIG is also relevant to staff who work with children and young people in care settings, special education, staff in higher education support, or staff working in specialist projects such as FDAC.

 VIG has been used by a wide range of staff including educational and clinical psychologists, social workers, CAMHS workers, health visitors, residential care staff, speech and language therapists, children’s centre workers and peripatetic teachers in early years and special education settings.
 It has often been used in situations where communication and relationships between adults and children or young people have almost completely broken down as well as in situations in which good communication has been slow to develop.
 There is a developing evidence base for the effectiveness of VIG in promoting change in families where a history of professional input has failed to lead to change.